JSBmanD/docs/pages/integrations/localytics.md

 1. Under the section <notranslate>**Ad Tracking Setup**</notranslate>, check the box labeled <notranslate>**Third-party Attribution**</notranslate>.
 This will enable an <notranslate>**Attribution ID**</notranslate> for you.
 Copy it, and have it handy for the next steps.
 ![image](/_assets/img/pages/integrations/localytics/localytics-attr-settings.png)

+[block:callout]
+{
+  "type": "protip",
-!!! protip "What does this mean?"
+  "title": "What does this mean?",
-    Once you have selected to allow third-party attribution, Localytics will attribute non-Localytics installs to your dashboard. <notranslate>**This information is delayed by 10 minutes.**</notranslate>
+  "body": "Once you have selected to allow third-party attribution, Localytics will attribute non-Localytics installs to your dashboard. <notranslate>**This information is delayed by 10 minutes.**</notranslate>"
+}
+[/block]